Find out more about The Open University's Computing and IT courses.

 Who was Ada Lovelace?

-I would have bought and sent a card, if only Clintons carried them.
+I would have bought and sent a card if only Clintons carried them.
 Ada Lovelace Day has been set up to commemorate the important role of women in technology.

 It wouldn’t be surprising if you haven’t heard of Augusta Ada King, Countess of Lovelace, who must be considered the World’s first computer programmer – even though she died almost a century before the first computers roared into life.

 Ada was born in December 1815 into a life of wealth and privilege as the only legitimate daughter of the poet Lord Byron; although he deserted his family only a year after she was born.
 A sickly child, Ada was not expected to survive, but despite a series of life-threatening illnesses, she continued her education, and by her teenage years was becoming recognized as a mathematical prodigy.
 In addition to whatever natural talent she possessed, Ada was driven to the exploration of mathematics by her mother; who saw in logic, a cure for the madness that had afflicted Lord Byron.
-Ada was taught by, and corresponded with many of the leading mathematicians of her day, including, perhaps, the most extraordinary mathematician of his day – Charles Babbage.
+Ada was taught by and corresponded with many of the leading mathematicians of her day, including, perhaps, the most extraordinary mathematician of his day – Charles Babbage.

 The genius of Charles Babbage

-Born in 1791, Babbage was a brilliant although deeply unpleasant man.
+Born in 1791, Babbage was brilliant although deeply unpleasant man.
 He had been a professor of mathematics at Cambridge, broken the supposedly impenetrable Vigenère autokey cipher used by every diplomatic mission in Europe and even had time to invent the cowcatcher for locomotives.
 But his real passion lay in the possibility of automating mathematical calculations.

-What inspired Babbage to forsee mechanical intelligence?
+What inspired Babbage to foresee mechanical intelligence?

-The scientific and Industrial revolutions had created a demand for accurate calculations ranging from determining the orbits of the newly discovered planets Uranus and Neptune; to generating accurate maps and navigational charts needed for the expanding global economy; through to the tables of logarithms, sines and cosines used by the engineers building the machines on which European prosperity was based.
+The scientific and industrial revolutions had created a demand for accurate calculations ranging from determining the orbits of the newly discovered planets Uranus and Neptune; to generating accurate maps and navigational charts needed for the expanding global economy; through to the tables of logarithms, sines and cosines used by the engineers building the machines on which European prosperity was based.
 Such was the demand that there were not enough mathematicians to perform the calculations.

 A similar problem had confronted the mathematician and engineer, Gaspard de Prony who had been commissioned to draw up new books of tables for the French government.
 De Prony’s task was immense; he would need to create logarithms for all of the numbers from 1 to 10,000 – accurate to nineteen decimal places, and the sines of angles to no less than twenty-five decimal places!
 De Prony’s solution was to create three teams of mathematicians.
 At the top were six of France’s leading mathematicians who would devise the calculations needed to generate each entry in the table.
 Below them were a similar number of less-skilled mathematicians who would decompose the complicated formulae into a series of relatively simple additions or subtractions.
 The lowest tier of de Prony’s scheme were eighty relatively unskilled workers who actually produced the mathematical tables.
 So long as they followed the list of additions and subtractions in the correct order (and got the right result), they would arrive at the right result.

 Babbage saw de Prony’s monumental tables and made the next intellectual leap.
 If de Prony could treat people like machines in order to generate mathematical tables, then perhaps it would be possible to generate them with machines.
-He was not the first person to think of this, as long ago as 1623, Wilhelm Schickard had built a simple calculator; but Babbage’s machine was far more elaborate and capable of performing complex calculations.
+He was not the first person to think of this, as long ago as 1623, Wilhelm Schickard had built a simple calculator, but Babbage’s machine was far more elaborate and capable of performing complex calculations.
 Babbage was also perhaps the first person to realise that so long as a machine was correctly constructed it would produce tables to any level of accuracy without ever tiring or making an error.

 He became so excited by the possibility of mechanical intelligence that he was taken ill.